 Photo Credit: Fotolia

-WildEarth Guardians’ mission, vision, and history – Protecting the voiceless
+WildEarth Guardians’ history – Protecting the voiceless

 Our hard-won victories and continued growth bear testament to this truth: nothing can dissuade us from a vision that entails protecting all of the American West, from its Rocky Mountains and Great Plains to its vast Sagebrush Sea.

 Shut Down Scofflaw Ranchers’ Illegal Grazing

 Dwight and Steven Hammond were convicted of arson for setting fire to U.S. Bureau of Land Management Lands and their grazing permits were revoked.
 Then President Trump pardoned the Hammonds and then-Interior Secretary Zinke renewed their permits with no environmental analysis.
 In response to our lawsuit, a judge revoked the Hammonds’ privilege of grazing on public lands.